oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 		* `capacity_reservation_id` - (Applicable when instance_type=compute) The OCID of the compute capacity reservation this instance is launched under.
 		* `cluster_placement_group_id` - (Applicable when instance_type=compute) The OCID of the cluster placement group of the instance.
 		* `compartment_id` - (Applicable when instance_type=compute) The OCID of the compartment containing the instance.
 Instances created from instance configurations are placed in the same compartment as the instance that was used to create the instance configuration.
+		* `compute_cluster_id` - (Applicable when instance_type=compute) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the [compute cluster](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/compute-clusters.htm) that the instance will be created in.
 		* `create_vnic_details` - (Applicable when instance_type=compute) Contains the properties of the VNIC for an instance configuration.
 See [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) and [Instance Configurations](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/instancemanagement.htm#config) for more information.
 			* `assign_ipv6ip` - (Applicable when instance_type=compute) Whether to allocate an IPv6 address at instance and VNIC creation from an IPv6 enabled subnet.
 Default: False.
 When provided you may optionally provide an IPv6 prefix (`ipv6SubnetCidr`) of your choice to assign the IPv6 address from.
 If `ipv6SubnetCidr` is not provided then an IPv6 prefix is chosen for you.
 			* `assign_private_dns_record` - (Applicable when instance_type=compute) Whether the VNIC should be assigned a private DNS record.
 See the `assignPrivateDnsRecord` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.